Earn a versatile degree with one of the nation’s best Bachelor’s in Women’s Studies programs.

 - Women and Politics in America

 - U.S. Gay and Lesbian History

 CMC offers a range of multi-disciplinary majors that bring together humanities with the sciences.
 And nearly half of undergraduates study abroad or participate in one of the two domestic study programs in Washington D.C. or Silicon Valley.
 With low acceptance rates and positive rankings, CMC is highly competitive; less than 10 percent of applicants are accepted.

 Cost Per Year: $47,929

 Through the Gender Studies major (and minor) at Notre Dame, students will learn about the social construction of gender; intersectionality among race, gender, sexuality, ethnicity, and interlocking oppression; gender experience across nations, cultures, time, class, etc.; privilege; and women’s contributions to history, culture, and politics.
-Notre Dame provides both internship and research grants to their students, as well as writing awards and conference opportunities.
+Notre Dame provides an array of experiences to its students, including:

 College Choice Score: 92.17